(CNN) — America is haunted.

 At least several paranormal investigators, all of whom promise to have witnessed the supernatural, told CNN they believe it to be true.
 That's why we've taken cues from experienced investigators and experts for fright-inspired destination ideas this Halloween season.
-Here are some of their favorites.
+Here are nine of their favorites:

 Located on Hollywood's Walk of Fame across from Grauman's Chinese Theater, the Hollywood Roosevelt has a glamorous history: Marilyn Monroe was the hotel's most famous resident.
 It turns out, she might still be there, according to Brad and Sherry Steiger.